💳 Pay 2x free of charge for purchases over €70

 Hormonal or surgical treatments for painful periods

-What natural treatments to relieve painful periods?
+What natural treatments can relieve painful periods?

-No longer have pain during periods without medication
+No more pain during periods without medication

 Take a hot bath to relax.